 Kos Town enchantingly blends all the ingredients of a romantic escape.
 History and heritage tumble through the town, the architecture and ruins providing the perfect start to a Greek mini-adventure.
-Just steps away from the medieval roots you’ll find an impressive mix of quiet beaches and waterfront restaurants, complimented by a strip of bars and a series of idyllic day trips.
+Just steps away from the medieval roots you’ll find an impressive mix of quiet beaches and waterfront restaurants, complemented by a strip of bars and a series of idyllic day trips.
 There’s a little of everything, ensuring you’re always entertained, whilst surrounded by Kos’s stunning scenery.

 History and Heritage in Kos Town

 A Kos Town break takes you effortlessly into the relics of history, with the leftovers of Roman, Ottoman, and Italian rule on display.
 Built by the 15th century Knights Templar, and standing in an evocative state of ruin, the Castle of Neratzia (also known as Kos Town Castle) provides an introduction to the island’s history and charming views out across the harbour.
 Just beside the castle entrance is Hippocrates Plane Tree, said to be the oldest tree in Europe and the place that Hippocrates taught his students.

 After this iconic photo stop, it’s just a five minute taxi ride to the archaeological ruins of the Asklepieion, full of stunning Greek columns and beautiful mosaics.
 Wander a little further to find the Roman Odeum, an 18 century old theatre that seems to come directly from a historical film.
 Despite their impressive and famous Roman facades, these are places to find peace and tranquillity on your Kos Town break, the ruins hidden amongst a grove of pine and cypress trees.